The ultimate guide to visiting Nkhata Bay

 - CBR hotel (in front of Chikale beach);

-- Ilhala bay lodge;
+- Ilhala Bay lodge;

-- Butterfly space lodge (another favourite one).
+- Butterfly Space lodge (another favourite one).

 All the activities in the area can be arranged through your accommodation.
 In the town centre, you’ll also find very few local tour operators.

 Nkhata bay is basically a hilly area with high cliffs, very different from Nkhotakota and Cape Maclear, two locations famous for their wide beaches.
 The only nice and easily reachable beach in Nkhata bay is Chikale, located 5 minutes drive from the town centre towards the south.
-You’ll find beautiful beaches from about 30 km south of Nkhata Bay.
+You’ll find beautiful beaches about 30 km south of Nkhata Bay.

-Lake Malawi is the third-largest Lake in Africa, well known to contains the most significant number of tropical fish species from any other lake in the world.
+Lake Malawi is the third-largest Lake in Africa, well known to contain the most significant number of tropical fish species from any other lake in the world.
 Therefore, don’t miss the opportunity to swim in the clear water of Nkhata Bay.
 If you like snorkelling, the accommodations usually provide free snorkelling equipment.
-In case you wish to learn how to scuba dive (or you want to scuba diving), you can contact Aqua Africa scuba diving school that offers PADI open water courses (1 to advanced) and diving excursions (even at night).
+In case you wish to learn how to scuba dive (or you want to scuba dive), you can contact Aqua Africa scuba diving school that offers PADI open water courses (1 to advanced) and diving excursions (even at night).

 The Maru Lake Malawi Research centre: it is a conservation and education centre located in Nkhata Bay that conducts conservation and monitoring programs on Lake Malawi.
 You can join The Maru RC in their boat ride explorations and scuba dive of the Lake to support their research and conservation efforts and indeed to know more about the famous Lake’s cichlids.
-In associations with Aquanuts Divers, they organize PADI dive training courses where you’ll also learn about the Lake’s biodiversity and ecology.
+In association with Aquanuts Divers, they organize PADI dive training courses where you’ll also learn about the Lake’s biodiversity and ecology.
 The Maru offers short term volunteering and long term internships opportunities.
 During this time, you’ll learn field research methodologies for water quality monitoring, underwater population and biodiversity surveying and fisheries monitoring.
 Click here for more information.

 Another excellent way to enjoy the clear water of Nkhata Bay is by Kayak.
 The accommodations on the Lake usually have kayaks for the customers.
 There is also the chance to spend more days kayaking to discover fantastic beaches, fishing villages and indeed the incredible landscapes of the Lake.
-The local tour operator Monkey Business (located on Chikale beach) offers different tour from half a day to a few days down the coast.
+The local tour operator Monkey Business (located on Chikale beach) offers different tours from half a day to a few days down the coast.
 The most popular is the 4 days kayaking trip which will take you up the Lake to the beautiful Usuya and Ruarwe bush-camping on the beach.

 4. Boat tours